Jacob L. Devers: France and Germany 1944–1945

 Devers now turned his attention to the Colmar Pocket.
 He had expected the Germans to withdraw and thought that the French First Army could reduce the pocket.
-He later admitted that he had underestimated the German determination to hold it and had overestimated de Lattre’s ability to keep moving against renewed and strengthened German resistance.
+He later admitted that he had underestimated the German determination to hold it and had overestimated de Lattre's ability to keep moving against renewed and strengthened German resistance.
 Eisenhower regarded the pocket as a "sore" and sent five additional American divisions to 6th Army Group.
 After the Ardennes Offensive and Operation Northwind, Devers regarded it as petty of Bradley to begrudge him the additional divisions.
 French and American troops finally eliminated the Colmar Pocket on 5 February 1945.
 Against Eisenhower's preference, Devers was promoted to general on 8 March 1945, ahead of Spaatz, Bradley, and Patton, remaining the second-highest ranking American officer in Europe, after Eisenhower.

 Seventh Army crossed the Rhine on 26 March and began advancing into Germany.
 On 5 May 1945, General Hermann Foertsch surrendered Army Group G unconditionally to Devers.
 Patch, Haislip, and other American generals were present, but there was no representative of the French First Army.
 That caused a final diplomatic tussle with the French over the status of the German Twenty-Fourth Army, which de Lattre insisted should surrender to him.
-Devers refused to hand Schmidt over to de Lattre.
+Devers refused to hand the 24th Army's General Hans Schmidt over to de Lattre.
 Two days later, Eisenhower accepted a general surrender of the German armed forces at his headquarters at Reims.